brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 can be driven by any 3.3V-compatible device that can wiggle two GPIO lines in a way that follows the SWD protocol.
 I'm driving the SWD interface using a second RP2040, but that is not a requirement - *any other GPIO-capable device could be used to flash an RP2040 board*, so long as it follows the SWD protocol rules.
+I've developed my own driver from scratch.
 I hope this article removes some of the mystery around this process.

 Here's a picture of the setup that I used to build/test my flasher: